ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 The format below, application/mimi-message-status is sent by one member of an MLS group to the entire group and can refer to multiple messages in that group.
 The format contains a list of message ID / status pairs.
 As the status at the recipient changes, the status can be updated in a subsequent notification.

+The status of each message can be one of the following values:

+- 0 (unread) indicates that the message was not yet read by the sender of the report.
+- 1 (delivered) indicates that a messaging client of the sender of the report received the message.
+- 2 (read) indicates that the sender of the report read the message.
+- 3 (expired) indicates that the message expired and is not available for reading.
+In the case of absolute expiration, it does not indicate if the message was read before its expiry.
+- 4 (deleted) indicates that the message was deleted, either by the local client, or by another member of the room with the power to retract messages.
+- 5 (hidden) indicates that the message was hidden by the local client (for example archived).
+- 6 (error) indicates that the sender client is aware of the message ID, but that there was an unspecified error with the reception of the message.

+Depending on the policy of the room and a potential sender of delivery reports, sending delivery receipts and/or read receipt messages might be required, optional, or forbidden.
+Clients might also have policies about specific status values that are shared and others which are not.
+Some status values might only be shared among the reporting user's own clients, for example.

 Below is the CDDL schema for message status.

 <{{delivery-report.cddl}}